thomas-flower1/Wifi-Collector/README.md

 Systems Architecture project for uc3m

-First assignment submission for the "Wifi Collector" Project
+First assignment submission for the "Wifi Collector" Project.

+Group: Thomas Flowers, Jackson Strauss

 The project assumes that the file tree looks like this: